smartinmedia/Net-Core-JS-Encryption-Decryption/README.md

 which use a static SALT and IV.
 Now, what are SALT and IV?
 I am sure, you have read about SALT before, because user passwords should always be stored "salted" in databases.

 A SALT in AES is comparable.
 It is mixed with the user password and run through e. g.
-1,000 hash-processes ("iterations").
-These iterations are very time consuming.
-This results that an attacker cannot effectively create a dictionary (or brute force) attack, because he would have to
-SALT millions of passwords, each with 1,000 iterations, which would take forever. <br/>
+10,000 hash-processes ("iterations").
+These iterations are time consuming.
+This results that an attacker cannot effectively create a dictionary (or brute force) attack, because he would have to create a dictionary for each individually salted password, each with 10,000 iterations, which would take a long time. <br/>
+<br/><br/>Recently however, the advent of powerful GPUs, which can do many calculations simultaneously, lowered the power of the iterations as they can
+be calculated very fast simultaneously.
+To make it even more difficult for attackers, *the hashing method "Scrypt"* was invented.
+This takes more memory and makes it less infeasable for attackers.
+E. g., if you set the settings of Scrypt (default values) to "cost" (N) to 16384, block size to 8 and parallel to 1, then it takes appr.
+1 second to calculate the hash - either in C# and in JS.
+So, with a dictionary attack, each iteration through the passwords would take 1 second per tested password.
+Let's assume, a user picks a password with a length of
+8 characters.
+The attacker knows that the user only uses 8 characters of A-Z, a-z, 0-9 and - and _ --> 64 different characters.
+So, we'd have 64^8 possibilities (281 trillion).
+281 trillion seconds / 60 / 60 / 24 = 3 billion days or 8 million years to run through all (and 4 million years to run through 50% of the) passwords.
 Another great advantage is that with the same password (but different SALT), the ciphertext is always different.
 Thus, if I encrypt the exact same text as you do, it cannot happen that the result is the same and I then know, that you used the same password.
+<br/><br/>

-IV is pretty similar.
+IV is pretty similar to a SALT.
 It is added to the plaintext.
 This means, even if you don't salt a password, because of the IV, every encryption of the same plaintext results in a different ciphertext, so it is harder for attackers.<br/>
 This library creates random SALT and random IV for each encryption.
 SALT and IV are appended to the ciphertext and may be transmitted and communicated in the open.
 Again, SALT and IV cannot (and don't have to) be hidden from the attacker.
 They are of no use to him, but are needed to decrypt.

 ## Get started here!

-Let's see how we can encrypt / decrypt in C#
+Let's see how we can encrypt / decrypt in C# and how to hash with Scrypt.
+For hashing, you also have a function to compare a password with the hash.
+The hash contains all the settings of N, p, r, etc of Scrypt, so you don't need to worry about that.'

 ```csharp
 	//Encrypt plain text in C# with a random password